 The formula

-The days between dates is the count of calendar days separating two date points.
-It answers the question: "if I start on date A and finish on date B, how many days is that?"
-The answer is used across an enormous range of practical contexts.
+Knowing how many days between dates exist is the count of calendar days separating two date points.
+It answers the question: "if I start on date A and finish on date B, how many days is that?" and is the core question our day calculator between dates answers across an enormous range of practical contexts.

 In finance, simple interest accrues daily.
 To calculate interest owed on a loan from disbursement to repayment, you need the exact day count.
 In project management, sprint lengths, milestone gaps, and deadline countdowns all depend on an accurate day count.
 In law and human resources, probation periods, notice periods, and benefit eligibility periods are defined in calendar days.